my1396/Water-Transfer/README.md

   - [ ] Visualize prediction after operation and see if there is a changing pattern from 0 to 1 or from 1 to 0;
   - [ ] 0-1 prediction:
     - [ ] 3-year average climate; which lower the influence of climate internal volatility;
-    - [ ] massive vote; predict 1 if there exists 1: Predictions turn out to be too concervative.
+    - [ ] massive vote; predict 1 if there exists 1: Predictions turn out to be too conservative.
   - [ ] Add predictors, such as volatility